nextcloud/news/docs/api/api-v2.md

 # External API v2 (Draft)

+**Disclaimer:** this API has not been fully implemented yet.

 The **News app** offers a RESTful API which can be used to sync folders, feeds and items.
 The API also supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) which means that you can access the API from your browser using JavaScript.

-In addition, an updater API is exposed which enables API users to run feed updates in parallel using a REST API or ownCloud console API.
+In addition, an updater API is exposed which enables API users to run feed updates in parallel using a REST API or Nextcloud console API.

 ## Conventions
 This document uses the following conventions: